 Here, I have veganized a recipe by David Chang of Momofuku Noodle Bar in New York City.
 One of my favorite things to eat growing up was manapua, or Char Siu Bao.
 With these authentic bao buns, we can have vegan Char Siu Bao.
 First I will give this recipe for the buns themselves.
-I used these buns to replicate David Chang’s steamed pork buns, vegan style.
-You can watch a video of him making these buns with Martha Stewart, but beware, there are dead animal parts in these two little videos.
-The buns are begun in the first video and then finished in the second.
-Also, be aware that the recipe online does not match the recipe in the Momofuku cookbook, and I adapted this from the cookbook, not the show.
+I used these buns to create a vegan, cruelty-free version of David Chang’s steamed pork buns.
 David Chang does not make his bao buns in the traditional shape, but rather folds them into little sandwich buns, so that’s what I’ve done here too.
 I simply eliminated the needless milk powder he puts in his recipe, and used vegetable shortening instead of Lard.
 I can’t let this recipe go without lamenting the fact that David Chang is a victim of old society, which wrongfully teaches us that we have the right to enslave and murder other beings, and that it’s healthy to eat them.
 I pray that he wakes up one day and chooses to put his considerable talent and work ethic toward compassion.

 Makes 40-50 buns